huggingface/blog/object-detection-leaderboard.md

 Now, we need to compute Precision and Recall considering the confidence value of each detection.
 A good way to do so is to sort the detections by their confidence values as shown in Table 2.
 Then, for each confidence value in each row, we compute the Precision and Recall considering the accumulative TP (acc TP) and accumlative FP (acc FP).
 The "acc TP" of each row is increased in 1 every time a TP is noted, and the "acc FP" is increased in 1 when a FP is noted.
 Columns "acc TP" and "acc FP" basically tell us the TP and FP values given a particular confidence level.
 The computation of each value of Table 2 can be viewed in [this spreadsheet](https://docs.google.com/spreadsheets/d/1mc-KPDsNHW61ehRpI5BXoyAHmP-NxA52WxoMjBqk7pw/edit?usp=sharing).

 For example, consider the 12th row (detection "P") of Table 2.
 The value "acc TP = 4" means that if we benchmark our model on this particular dataset with a confidence of 0.62, we would correctly detect four target objects and incorrectly detect eight target objects.
-This would result in
+This would result in:

 <p style="text-align: center;">
 \\( \text{Precision} = \frac{\text{acc TP}}{(\text{acc TP} + \text{acc FP})} = \frac{4}{(4+8)} = 0.3333 \\) and \\( \text{Recall} = \frac{\text{acc TP}}{\text{all ground truths}} = \frac{4}{15} = 0.2667 \\) .